Research at USI: overview

 Research activities at USI benefit from the favourable conditions provided by the Swiss system.

-Switzerland is a country with stable politics where 3% of GDP is invested in research in development, higher than the OCSE average (2,4%).
-This is made possible thanks to productive synergies between resources and quality public infrastructures – notably the Swiss National Science Foundation and the Commission for Technology and Innovation (CTI) – and important private sector investments (companies and foundations).
+Switzerland is a country with a stable political system, where 3% of GDP is invested in research in development, higher than the OCSE average (2,4%).
+This is made possible thanks to productive synergies between resources and quality public infrastructures – notably the Swiss National Science Foundation and the Swiss Innovation Agency Innosuisse – and important private sector investments (companies and foundations).

 In addition to these elements, in Switzerland there is a quality workforce, thanks to the excellent educational system and to the ability to attract skilled workers, and the density of local networks of research and innovation.